cristocola/Pomodoro_Fusion_v2/TECHNICAL_DOCUMENTATION.md

 The workflow remains the same:
 1. Modify files locally in Windows.
-2. Commit changes with a simple, descriptive message (e.g., `git commit -m "feat: add task management system"`).
-3. Push to the `main` branch (`git push origin main`).
-4. Instruct the user to pull the changes and restart the relevant services on the EC2 instance.
+2. Tell the user when changes are done so he can commit and push